Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Low-Carb Options

-Swap breadcrumbs for almond flour and avoid sugary sauces for a low-carb tuna and salmon loaf recipe.
+Swap 1 cup breadcrumbs for 3/4 cup almond flour and avoid sugary sauces for a low-carb tuna and salmon loaf recipe, keeping carbs below 5g per serving.

 Gluten-Free Adjustments

-Use gluten-free flour or oats and check canned fish labels for hidden gluten to ensure a safe dish.
+Use gluten-free breadcrumbs or oats, and verify canned fish is gluten-free for a safe dish.

 Storing and Reheating

-Store leftovers in an airtight container in the fridge for up to three days or freeze for longer storage.
-Reheat in the oven at 350°F for 15-20 minutes or microwave on medium for 2 minutes.
+Cool completely, then store in an airtight container in the fridge (≤40°F/4°C) for up to 3 days or freeze for up to 2 months.
 Learn more at How Long Does Cooked Salmon Last in the Fridge?.

 Freshly baked tuna and salmon loaf recipe